perticascatalin/Research/README.md

 - [0 0 0 0 1 0 1 1 1 1 1 1 1 0 0 1 1 0 0 0]

 In the above case, the sorted position of 49 is equal to O(1,1) + O(2,1) + O(3,1)....
 Similarly, the final position of 3 is equal to O(2,1) + O(2,2) + O(2,3)....
 Although the operations involved in finding the sorted positions are quite simple, statistical learning models have troubles with computing the correct answer.

+#### 1.6 Harder Stuff

+Looking at the input in a sequential manner or deriving rules for correct input parsing - sorted numbers should be easily mapped to 0, 1, 2, 3, ... what if many numbers from a random permutation of numbers?
+Distributive attention - how to paralelly process 2 different data streams.

+Number of total inputs for a given permutation:

+How many input states are represented by a node.

+Assign first p0 such that you can keep assigning p1,p2...
+(N-1) avail MAXINT = 10
+max_assign = 9 0 up to 9-N

+Assign second p1 such s.t. p2, p3

+Learning specific permutations and the mapping within them through a Cayley Graph.
+Distributing the types of inputs to different models goes in the direction of AutoML.

 ### 2. Models